Trading Psychology

 I attended Larry Williams’ Million Dollar Challenge in Sydney in 2001.
 Three days, A$6,000, fifteen attendees.
 Larry didn’t profit during the session itself – but he was generous with everything: methodology, books, lessons learned the hard way over a 50-year career.

 The thing that stuck with me wasn’t his entries or his exits.
-It was a Bruce Lee quote he opened with:
+It was a Bruce Lee quote that seems appropriate when studying a master (in any field):

 “Absorb what is useful, discard what is useless, and add what is uniquely your own.”

-That’s the right mindset for trading psychology too.
-Don’t take any one teacher’s framework as gospel — including mine.
+That’s the right mindset for trading psychology, too.
+Don’t take any one teacher’s framework as gospel – including mine.
 Test it.
-Keep what works on your account, in your time zone, with your nervous system.
+Keep what works for your trading, in your time zone and with your nervous system.
 Discard the rest.

 The full breakdown of what I learned (and what I disagreed with – including his post-2008 inter-market relationships, which I think broke down entirely after the GFC) is in Larry Williams Trading Strategy: Lessons from the Master.